mrzacsmith/new-calendar-be/CONTRIBUTE.md

 Pull Requests are always welcome.

-When you edit the code, please run npm run test to check the formatting of your code before you git commit.
+When you edit the code, please run `npm run test` to check the formatting of your code before you `git commit`.
 Ensure the PR description clearly describes the problem and solution.
 It should include:

 - what to include here